 WHEN’S THE BEST TIME TO VISIT SAN FRANCISCO?

 Although the city is in sunny California, the temperature can fluctuate at times.
 You’ve got the best chance of enjoying pleasant weather between June and October.
 The rest of the year is markedly colder and there is a lot more rainfall.

 San Fran is a windy city, so always quite a bit cooler than the actual temperature dictates.
 A wind jacket is recommendable all year round.

-Four days and three nights is recommended to fully discover the city.
-Make sure you book your hotel well in advance – San Francisco is expensive!
+Four days and three nights are recommended to fully discover the city.
+Make sure you book your hotel well in advance – as San Francisco is expensive!